Revision Guide – Spanish

 Revision Tips

-All students have a Kerboodle login (same as their Student ID number) which gives access to the AQA text book and a range of interactive activities for all 4 skills.
+All students have a Kerboodle login (same as their Student ID number) which gives access to the AQA textbook and a range of interactive activities for all 4 skills.

 Useful websites: